7

 If you're really serious, you can put your hand in the bowl to press one of the blades against the side of the bowl.
 This will prevent that thin layer of frozen mixture building up in the gap between the blades and the bowl.
 So it should speed up the freezing.

 You'll need to keep your hand there for the duration of the churning though, otherwise the layer of ice will develop.
 And it's not like you'll have super icy ice cream if you don't do it.
+So I don’t really bother.

 I find the ICE-21 one of the fastest machines around.
 I can sometimes get batches finished in less than 15 min.
 And it will rarely take longer than 20 min.

-While the ICE-21 is certainly not quiet I don't find it especially noisy.
-I measured the noise at the start and end of a batch and it varied between 82 and 79 decibels.
-Considering an empty room at night time is 30 decibels, this doesn't seem too high.
+While the ICE-21 is certainly not quiet, I don't find it especially noisy.
+I measured the noise at the start and end of a batch, and it varied between 82 and 79 decibels.
+Considering an empty room at nighttime is 30 decibels, this doesn't seem too high.

 You could eat the ice cream straight from the machine.
 But you'll need to be quick, because it's not properly frozen yet, so it's really soft and will melt very quickly.

 It's best to give it at least an hour, (but preferably 2) in the freezer.
-Once you've turned the machine off, lift out the dasher, scrape the ice cream into an air tight container and transfer it to the freezer.
+Once you've turned the machine off, lift out the dasher, scrape the ice cream into an airtight container and transfer it to the freezer.

 You should try to do this as quickly as possible, as if it starts to melt and then re-freezes in the freezer, the small ice crystals that formed in the machine will grow into larger crystals that will be detectable on the tongue and give the ice cream a coarse, icy texture.